Rahmad Darmawan

-Rahmad Darmawan (born 28 November 1966) is an Indonesian former professional footballer who currently works as a coach or manager of Pegadaian Championship Persipura Jayapura.
+Rahmad Darmawan (born 28 November 1966) is an Indonesian former professional footballer who currently works as a coach or manager of Championship club Persipura Jayapura.

 Darmawan started his coaching career with Persikota Tangerang before moving to Persipura Jayapura and later Sriwijaya.
 In his last season with Sriwijaya, Rahmad led the team to the Piala Indonesia title.
 Later he coached Persija Jakarta, Pelita Jaya and Arema Indonesia.
 In total he has won four championships with two clubs in the Indonesian League.

 Darmawan was the coach of Indonesia under-23 national team, and the assistant coach of the Indonesia senior team, as well as caretaker of the senior team in 2013.
 He is a former Major in the Indonesian Navy.